felixsch/mkcrowbar/README.md

     checks                 Check if everything is ready to bootstrap crowbar install                Install crowbar on this maschine
     prepare                Prepare host for crowbar installation
-    setup                  bootstrap and configure crowbar
+    repos                  Configures the install repos for crowbar clients setup                  bootstrap and configure crowbar
 ```
 You can run all steps at one by omitting the subcommand